crimsonclyde/Project-Twilight/README.md

 * Ultimaker Cura Version 4.5
 [Ultimaker Cura (GNU Lesser General Public License v3.0) ](https://ultimaker.com/software/ultimaker-cura "Ultimaker Cura")
 * Font Hill House
-This project uses the great font [Hill House](https://hicksdesign.co.uk/goodies "HICKS Design").
+This project uses the great font [Hill House](https://hicksdesign.co.uk/goodies "HICKS Design") .
 According to the author: *it is free to use in every way, including embedding on websites with @font-face"*

 ## Hardware